powsybl/powsybl-optimizer/robust-state-estimator/README.md

 Once read, results are then stored in a easy-to-handle [StateEstimatorResults](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorResults.java) object, as explained in [How to use the State Estimator](#how-to-use-the-state-estimator).
 Multiple methods are provided to display the results.

+## Use the WLAV formulation instead of the WLS one

+To use the WLAV estimator instead of the WLS estimator, a simple handling is needed. `resources` contains the AMPL codes for the WLS estimator ("stateestimator" folder) and the WLAV estimator ("stateestimatorWLAV" folder).
+To use one estimator instead of the other, the user must change the name of the resources folder ("stateestimator" or "stateestimatorWLAV") in the method `buildModel` of the [`StateEstimatorModel`](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorModel.java) class.
+That's all !